 Ryan Page is an electronic music composer.
-His work focuses on human interaction with technology, particularly the limitations and biases of communications media and their relation to human perception.
+Their work focuses on human interaction with technology, particularly the limitations and biases of communications media and their relation to human perception.
 He has worked in fields as diverse as education (Mills College, UCSC) , museum audio/visual infrastructure (The California Academia of Sciences), instrument design (KMI) and video-game audio (Electronic Arts).
-In 2017 he created Repairer of Reputations, a project aimed at exploring the relationship between deprecated communications technologies and electronic music.
+In 2017 they created Repairer of Reputations, a project aimed at exploring the relationship between deprecated communications technologies and electronic music.
 Repairer of Reputations has produced film scores, video-game soundtracks, short films, and a modular synthesizer.
-Most recently, he founded the electronic musical instrument company Magus Instrumentalis with David Kant, Madison Heying and Mustafa Walker.
+Most recently, they founded the electronic musical instrument company Magus Instrumentalis with David Kant, Madison Heying and Mustafa Walker.
 He is currently a Ph.D. candidate in Film and Digital Media at the University of California, Santa Cruz, where he is researching the aesthetics of simulation.